stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-❌\- 'I make money with trading'
+❌\- Influencer : 'I make money with trading'

 &nbsp;

-✅Ok show me on HelloStocker then.
+✅\- You : 'Ok show me on HelloStocker then.'

 &nbsp;

-❌\- 'I will show you how on telegram'
+❌\- Influencer : 'I will show you how on telegram'

 &nbsp;

-✅There is no virtual trading on telegram
+✅\- You : 'There is no virtual trading on telegram'

 &nbsp;

-❌\- 'I show you with my broker'
+❌\- Influencer : 'I show you with my broker'

 &nbsp;

-✅Go back to point A)...
+✅\- You : 'Why not In HelloStocker?' (back to point A)

 &nbsp;

-❌\- 'I don't have time for you'
+❌\- Influencer : 'I don't have time for you'

-❌\- 'I would rather scam someone who trusts me'
+❌\- Influencer : 'I would rather scam someone who trusts me'

 &nbsp;

-✅Well I know, you're an influencer, not an advisor.
+✅\- You : 'Well I know, you're an influencer, not an advisor.'

 &nbsp;